ChristianZimpelmann/christianzimpelmann.github.io/_pages/about.md

 I am a Research Associate at [IZA](https://www.iza.org/person/28688/christian-zimpelmann).

-I will be visiting the University of Oxford in May 2023.
+I am visiting the University of Oxford in May 2023.

 My research is on the intersection of labor economics, behavioral economics, and household finance.
 I am interested in labor supply and financial decision of households, particularly aiming to gain a deeper understanding of the behavioral foundations underlying these choices and how they are influenced by the institutional environment.